neilgee/beavertron/README.md

 ### CSS
 The CSS is currently in a state of flux as I work out how I want it structured, so more commits here will be happening.
 - style.css
-- 1 x IE styles in CSS directory for IE9 and lower - (Disabled by default).
 - Beaver Builder button snippet
 - Meta styling with Dashicons
 - Sticky Footer styling with flexbox - also have the BB knowledgebase one which is commented out.
-- Pagination CSS for numeric style as used in child theme index.php
+- Pagination CSS for numeric style as used in child theme **index.php**

 ### JS